-Japan’s high speed Shinkansen trains, popularly known as “bullet trains” ever since their initial design stages, can reach speeds of 200 MPH!
+Japan’s high speed Shinkansen trains, popularly known as “bullet trains” ever since their initial design stages, can reach speeds of 200 MPH.

 But it is not just their speed that impresses.
 Despite traveling routes that cover vast swaths of the country, the trains stay on schedule to the minute.
 Punctuality is so essential to the Shinkansen system (and Japanese culture in general) that if a train is even the slightest bit late, the conductors will apologize profusely to riders.